Tenants and management

 Description Example Image

-• The status of All Tenants or a selected tenant is displayed at the top.
+• The status of all tenants or a selected tenant is displayed at the top.

 • An alert will display if a tenant is unhealthy, as shown in the example image.